|Premiere||26 September, 1989|

 WOMEN ALONE was a collection of vignette acts devised and performed by Handspan woman members.

-Each song was performed by Annie as she operated simple and comic pop up scenes on her table-top which were played as interludes between the other acts in the production.
+Each song was performed by Annie as she operated simple and comic pop up scenes on her table-top.

-The work was developed with Ariette Taylor and like Ariette's production, Four Little Girls, aimed to bring the painting to life at the same time as revealing the inner world of the character represented by the image.
+Developed with Ariette Taylor and, like Ariette's production, Four Little Girls, The Therapeutist aimed to bring the painting to life at the same time as revealing the inner world of the character represented by the image.

 |Listening to the Heartbeat|